-All voting members shall be residents of the regulated area as defined in Section 1.02 (1), and with the exception of the two industry members, shall not derive a majority of their income, either directly or indirectly, from a person, as defined by Section 1.03(26), who is subject to regulation by this ordinance.
+All voting members shall be residents of the regulated area as defined in Section 8.34.020(1) of the Rapid City Municipal Code or the area as regulated in Section 1.02 of Pennington County Ordinance No. 12, and with the exception of the two industry members, shall not derive a majority of their income, either directly or indirectly, from a person, as defined by Section 1.03(26), who is subject to regulation by this ordinance.
 For purposes of this section, a person who is subject to regulation by this ordinance does not include one who is regulated solely for a parking lot, open burning, or a solid fuel burning device.
 Applicants for the above positions, except for industry representative, shall submit a signed statement that they do not derive a majority of their income from a person who is subject to regulation by this ordinance.
-Any further documentation which the Board of County Commissioners may require concerning the applicant's finances are to be considered confidential and shall not be made available to anyone other than the Board of Commissioners.
+Any further documentation which the Rapid City Council or Board of County Commissioners may require concerning the applicant's finances are to be considered confidential and shall not be made available to anyone other than the Rapid City Council or Board of Commissioners.

-B. The composition and professional associations of the three Ex-Officio Members are as follows:
+b.
+The composition and professional associations of the three Ex-Officio Members are as follows:

-- 1. One (1) member representing state government (Secretary of the Department of Environment and Natural Resources, or designee); - 2.
+- 1. One (1) member representing state government (Secretary of the Department of Environment and Natural Resources, or designee): - 2.
 One (1) member representing the city of Rapid City, South Dakota (Mayor of Rapid City or designee); - 3.
 One (1) member representing the Pennington County Board of Commissioners (Chairman of Board or designee).

-The duties of the Air Quality Board shall be to supervise and give direction to the Air Quality Director, review and approve compliance plans, serve as an appeal board, act on enforcement action initiated by the Air Quality Director, and make recommendations to the Board of County Commissioners on policies related to the air quality of Pennington County.
+The duties of the Air Quality Board shall be to review and approve compliance plans, serve as an appeal board, act on enforcement action initiated by the Air Quality Division, and make recommendations to the Board of County Commissioners and Rapid City Council on policies related to the air quality of Pennington County and Rapid City.
 The purpose and goal of the decisions made and actions taken by the Air Quality Board shall be to protect and serve the public interest.